VeraKH/Git-hub-like-page/README.md

 # JClass-page

-Layout for this web-page was created from zero and kinda similar to GIThub user's profile page.
+Layout for this web-page was created from zero without a tamplate!
+As a visual sample I took Github user's profile page.
+So find the differences :)

-This is also for practicing basic JavaScript.

-JClass web page for  HTML/CSS/JS practice
+I also practice JavaScript on this page, and be careful - you might find there annoying questions while clicking some links!
+Likely, nothing of that goes to the server - feel free to ignore it!